zendframework/zf3-web/data/posts/2017-03-15-nested-middleware-in-expressive.md

 with the specified middleware, and processes this pipeline when the given middleware is matched.

-So, going back to our previous example, we can write this as:
+So, going back to our previous example, where we defined routes, we can rewrite them as follows:

 ```php
 // In config/routes.php: